sovity/core-edc/.github/ISSUE_TEMPLATE/new-supported-version.md

     ... more
 ```

+### Other resources

+- [ ] In a separate folder (we'll call it `default-repo`), check out the `edc-core` repository on the `default` branch.
+This will be useful to update the `/.github/new-supported-version.md` procedure.
+It is likely to change a bit on each fork.
+  - [ ] I promise that I will update the procedure step by step.

 ### Update the project

 - [ ] Before editing the code, check that your IDE has the correct editor settings (imports single classes, indents, ...).
 There is an `resources/edc-codestyle.editorconfig` file in the project.

+### Adjustments

+- [ ] Check out the changes that were made in the previous fork.
+They should be documented on the branch of the previous version in `/docs/developer/fork/code-migration.md`
+  - `cd new-repo && git show vP1.P2.P3.P4:docs/developer/fork/code-migration.md`
+  - [ ] Create the equivalent file in the new repo:
+    - `cd new-repo && git restore -s vP1.P2.P3.P4 -- docs/developer/fork/code-migration.md`
+  - [ ] Remember to copy and adapt each point that you use from that procedure in the new fork.
+- [ ] Read `/docs/developer/fork/code-migration.md` and apply it to the current branch.
+  - You may want to check out the previous repo and diff between the 2 projects.
+  - [ ] Update `/docs/developer/fork/code-migration.md` to reflect the situation in this new fork.
 - [ ] Run the tests locally and check that they all work.
 If not:
     - [ ] Try to fix the test if it's relevant for the changes that we want to do in the fork.
     - [ ] Consider adding `@Disabled` on the tests that we will likely not use or that would be hard to fix.